anshudatascience/dsi_projects/Project_2/README.md

 - Neighbourhood_NoRidge
 - Sale-type_new
 - House Style_1stStory
+- Foundation_Pcon

 Which model has the best prediction?
-  - Lasso has the highest accurate prediction whcih are R^2 score of 85% on the test Prediction.Lasso helps in feature      selection as it tends to make coefficients to absolute zero as compared to Ridge which never sets the value of coefficient to absolute zero.
+   - Ridge and Lasso  are good prediction whcih has R^2 score and RMSE(Root mean square error) on the test Prediction.Lasso helps in feature selection as it tends to make coefficients to absolute zero as compared to Ridge which never sets the value of coefficient to absolute zero.

 What are things that homeowners could improve in their homes to increase the value?